 Description: A data service is provided over a WAN line and is characterized by the unit measure of its bandwidth.
 A data service can transmit either data or digitized voice.
-In a Call profile, Connection profile, X.25, or Frame Relay profile, Data Svc specifies the type of data service the link uses.
-In a Dial Plan profile, Data Svc specifies the data service associated with the number the MAX dials under the extended dial plan.
+In a Call profile, Connection profile, or Frame Relay profile, Data Svc specifies the type of data service the link uses.